Bilinear representation mitigates reversal curse and enables consistent model editing: Experiments

 where $\mathbf{A} \in \mathbb{R}^{n \times d}$ is the matrix of trainset entity embeddings, $\mathcal{X}_r \in \mathbb{R}^{n \times n}$ is the adjacency matrix for relation $r$ (with entries corresponding to $f^*_r$), and $\lambda_R$ is a regularization parameter.
 Here, $n$ is the total number of entities ($n=1{,}250$).
 Due to the high dimensionality of our embeddings ($d=896$), we use an SVD-based optimization approach to make the computation tractable (detailed in Appendix \ref{appendix:rescal_svd}).
 We sweep the regularization parameter $\lambda_R$ over a logarithmic scale from $10^{-3}$ to $10^{-1}$ to find the optimal function for each layer $l$ and relation $r$.

-\paragraph{Results.} For each layer $l$ and each relation $r$, we trained a separate probe and evaluated its accuracy on testset entities (Figure~\ref{fig:probe_accuracy}).
-The gray dashed line at 1/3 marks a chance-level baseline.
+\paragraph{Results.} For each layer $l$ and relation $r$, we trained a separate probe and evaluated its accuracy on test set entities (Figure~\ref{fig:probe_accuracy}).
+The gray dashed line at 1/3 marks the chance-level baseline.
 In our family graph (see Figure~\ref{fig:weight_decay_effect}, left), for any relation $r$ there are only three candidates per family that satisfy $f^*_r(s,o)=1$.
-A probe that can recognize the family name and the relation $r$ but fails to use the subject embedding would therefore guess uniformly among these three candidates, yielding an expected accuracy of $1/3$.
+A probe that identifies the family name and the relation $r$ but fails to use the subject embedding would therefore guess uniformly among these three candidates, yielding an expected accuracy of $1/3$.
 For example, given the text ``[Subject] Scott Wall husband [Object]'', a probe that ignores the subject can narrow the object to the three husband candidates in the ``Scott Wall'' family and would be correct one out of three times on average.

 Against this baseline, the ``Not Reversal Cursed'' model (orange) develops a strong localized bilinear structure: the precision of the bilinear probe rises sharply in the middle layers (6--9), peaking above 95\%, while the linear and translational probes hover near or below the baseline.
 In contrast, the ``Reversal Cursed'' model (blue) shows no coherent relational geometry; all probes remain low and often near the 1/3 line across layers.
 Per-relation results (see Appendix~\ref{appendix:results}) show: (1) translational structure is confined to the symmetric relation \texttt{husband/wife}; (2) some ``Reversal Cursed'' models exhibit weak, relation-isolated linear relational mappings; (3) only ``Not Reversal Cursed'' models express a consistent high-fidelity bilinear pattern across all eight relations.
 These results indicate that the emergence of a bilinear representation is a key mechanism that enables the model to overcome the reversal curse.